A Guide to Vitamin C: An Essential Immunity Booster

 • Immune system support: Vitamin C helps maintain the immune system by supporting the production and function of white blood cells, which play a role in fighting infections.
 Prevention of infection might be optimized with 100-200 mg/day of Vitamin C, which is needed to reach tissue saturation.
 [PMC5707683] Much higher amounts are needed during infection to help deal with oxidative stress.
 [PMC7655735]

 • Eye Health: Supports the health of blood vessels in the eyes.
-May help reduce the risk of age-related macular degeneration and cataracts.
+It may help reduce the risk of age-related macular degeneration and cataracts.
+[PMID: 25735187]

 • Stabilizes Mast Cells: This may be helpful for people with Mast Cell Activation Syndrome or histamine intolerance.
 [DOI: 10.4172/2155-9600.1000456]